robertjanes/Glyphs-Scripts/README.md

 #### Delete Background Layers
 Clears the background layers of the selected layers.

+### Find Bracket and Brace Layers
+Logs the names of all bracket and brace layers to the console.

 #### HalfAllKerningValues
 Halves the values of all kerning pairs in all masters.